-- and the Southern permafrost distribution edge is generally around 0.5.
-The lower correlation in East Siberia probably originates from two issues: high snowpack in LPJ-wsl that insulates soil temperature and prevents complete freezing; and the relatively large uncertainty of FT-ESDR derived soil frozen status in those region (Kim et al., 2012). - 25 This difference can be partly explained by the different representation of frozen status between simulated results and satellite retrievals.
-Remotely sensed maps reflect the mixed condition of the upper vegetation canopy, snow layer and surface soil, while the simulated frozen days only represent the frozen state of topsoil.
+high snow depth in LPJ-wsl that insulates soil temperature and the consequent delay of soil temperature to reach complete freezing as well as the relatively large uncertainty of FT-ESDR-derived soil frozen status in those regions (Kim et al., 2012).
+This difference can be partly explained by the different representation of frozen status between simulated results and satellite retrievals.
+Remotely sensed maps reflect the mixed condition of the upper vegetation canopy, snow layer, and surface soil, while the simulated frozen days only represent the frozen state of topsoil.

 Figure 4 illustrates the model evaluation at the regional scale over the West Siberian Lowland (Fig. 4).
 The model generally captures the spatial extent of the seasonal maximum wetland area fraction across the whole WSL for the JJA season successfully.
 However, the TOPMODEL approach without calibration (denoted as "Original") shows large areas with relatively low wetland proportion and cannot capture high values.
-This

-- suggests poor model performance in simulating wetland areas without F{max} calibration.
+This suggests poor model performance in simulating wetland areas without F{max} calibration.
 The calibrated model generally exhibits good agreement with inventories and satellite retrievals.
 It is especially successful at capturing the spatial heterogeneity of wetland areal extent over the whole WSL regions.
-LPJ-wsl simulated results reveal additional wetland area in the northeast, where wetlands entirely lacked in the GLWD map, although captured in other datasets.
-Meanwhile, LPJ-wsl captured the higher wetland area in region between 61 and 66° N and 70 and 80° E regions compared with GLWD, - 15 where mire/bog/fen was dominated across that region.
-LPJ-wsl also maintained well the spatial pattern of wetlands in forested region south of 60° N, which was captured by inventories (Sheng2004; Peregon2008, and GLWD), but was missed by two satellite products (SWAMPS-GLWD, GIEMS) due to the limitation of remotely sensed datasets in detecting water under vegetative canopy and/or due to reduced sensitivity.
+LPJ-wsl simulated results reveal additional wetland area in the northeast, where wetlands entirely lacked in the GLWD map, although they were captured in other data sets.
+Meanwhile, LPJ-wsl captured the higher wetland area in region between 61 and 66° N and 70 and 80° E regions compared with GLWD, where mire/bog/fen was dominated across that region.
+LPJ-wsl also maintained well the spatial pattern of wetlands in forested region south of 60° N, which was captured by inventories (Sheng2004, Peregon2008, and GLWD) but was missed by two satellite